Can Toddlers Use Electric Toothbrushes?

 1. Is My Toddler Ready for an Electric Toothbrush?

-Determining if your toddler is ready for an electric toothbrush involves a few considerations.
+Determining whether your toddler is ready for an electric toothbrush involves several key considerations.

 Firstly, assess their motor skills to see if they can handle the brush.